Understanding Soil Additives: What To Add and When

-As plants and micro-organisms grow, they are constantly changing the soil they inhabit.
+As plants and micro-organisms grow, they constantly change the soil they inhabit.
 Gardeners can create optimal conditions for microbial and plant health throughout this process by adding soil amendments, which alter physical conditions, and fertilizers, which alter nutrient availability, to the substrate.

 Mined Soil Additives